wazo-platform/wazo-doc/source/system/wazo-auth/wazo-auth.rst

 Usage
 =====

-xivo-auth is used through HTTP requests, using HTTPS.
+wazo-auth is used through HTTP requests, using HTTPS.
 Its default port is 9497.
 As a user, the most common operation is to get a new token.
 This is done with the POST method.